eu-cdse/documentation/APIs/OData.md

 ## Query structure

-As a general note, OData query consistst of elements which in this documentation are called "options".
+As a general note, OData query consists of elements which in this documentation are called "options".
 Interface supports the following search options:

 * filter
 * orderby